George Field (Kent cricketer): Cricket

-Although he did not make the Eton side, Field was a keen amateur cricketer and played for a wide variety of sides, occasionally playing alongside his brother Barclay.
-He played for Oxford University sides, although not in first-class matches, and later for MCC and sides such as Harlequins, Old Etonians and Sevenoaks Vine.
-He played in five first-class matches, making his senior debut for a Gentlemen of Kent and Sussex side during the 1856 Canterbury Cricket Week.
+Although he did not make the Eton school team, Field was a keen amateur cricketer, occasionally playing alongside his brother Barclay.
+He played for Oxford University, although not in first-class matches, and later for Marylebone Cricket Club (MCC) and teams such as Harlequins, Old Etonians and Sevenoaks Vine.
+He played in five first-class matches, making his senior debut for a Gentlemen of Kent and Sussex combine during the 1856 Canterbury Cricket Week.
 Three of his four first-class matches for Kent were played on Higher Common Ground at Tunbridge Wells; he made his highest first-class score of 11 runs on the ground in his final senior appearance in 1859.

 The same year Field attended the meeting which established a new Kent County Cricket Club at Maidstone, proposing the first President.
 He served on the management committee of the club between 1865 and 1870 and his father and brother, Barclay Field, were both members of the club.